hitersyw/surgical_robots/README.md

 ## Getting the Data

+**Update February 1, 2017**: I used a third piece of gauze for a more truly held-out test set.
+The following two sets of gauzes now form entirely the training data.

 - I took two pieces of surgical gauze and saved lots of images manually.
 I altered the images gradually, so as to get more variation in the images.
   Alterations include more deformations, rotations, pushing/pulling the gauze to